 - Editing preferences

+- Editing preferences: Advanced Settings

 - TM Loading preferences

 - Saving preferences

-- ☞ Spelling preferences
+- Spelling preferences

 Editing preferences

 Unit of measurement

 Choose from Inches, Centimetres, Millimetres, Points and Picas.
 This setting affects the ruler display and the units used in most dialogue boxes when a distance or size value is required.